Frequently Asked Questions

 Does my age, medical condition, or sexual orientation prevent me from being a donor?

 Everyone is a potential donor regardless of age, medical condition or sexual orientation.
-The oldest Canadian organ donor was 92 and the oldest tissue donor was 104.
 Even individuals with serious illnesses can sometimes be donors.
 Your decision to register should not be based on whether you think you would be eligible or not.
 All potential donors are evaluated on an individual, medical, case-by-case basis.

 Why should I register as an organ and tissue donor?